ACE-RL: Adaptive Constraint-Enhanced Reward for Long-form Generation Reinforcement Learning: Experimental Settings

 \subsection{Training Configuration}

 We perform RL training under the VERL \citep{sheng2025hybridflow} framework with the GRPO algorithm.
 We split 480 samples to construct a validation set and train each model for 200 steps, using a batch size of 64, a rollout number of 32, and a learning rate of $1 \times 10^{-6}$.
 To accommodate long-form generation, we set the maximum generation length to 8192 and use a sampling temperature of 1.0.
 For length reward, we set the relative deviation threshold $\Delta$ to 0.2 and the decay factor $\alpha$ to 0.5.
-For constraint reward, we utilize Qwen3-8B \cite{yang2025qwen3} for constraint verification.
+For constraint verification, we utilize Qwen3-8B \cite{yang2025qwen3} for a balance between efficiency and performance.
 We also remove the KL penalty term following recent studies \citep{yu2025dapo}.